Pollsters admit that Brexit surveys could be totally wrong about the EU referendum outcome

 Polling experts just fired a serious warning shot about the outcome of Britain’s referendum on whether it should leave the European Union on June 23.

-Speaking at an event titled “The Euro Referendum: Will the pollsters get it wrong again?” — which was hosted by The Media Society — a panel of experts said they feared the outcome could be quite different to the projections of the final opinion polls.
+Speaking at an event titled “The Euro Referendum: Will the pollsters get it wrong again?” — which was hosted by The Media Society — said they feared the outcome could be quite different to the projections of the final opinion polls.

 Peter Kellner, former president of one of Britain’s most prestigious polling agencies YouGov, told the audience: “I am not at all confident that the final average poll will be within 2-3 points of the final poll.”